 The V85 is expected to arrive in dealers in February and we expect it to be priced around £11,000.
 There will also be a range of accessories, including luggage and an fruity exhaust to follow, with some fitted to the display bikes at the show.

 Unveiled last year as a concept at Eicma, in Milan, Guzzi claim this bike will be completely new from top-to-bottom and marks the firm's first return to this segment of the market since the Stelvio, after their 1200cc lump met its demise at the advent of Euro4.

-At its inception, the Italian firm labelled this machine as a 'Classic Enduro' - mixing off-road capabilities with a classically-inspired Moto Guzzi design and although lacking that initial striking paint job in these latest shots, the same bulbous rally raid fuel tank, twin headlights and distinctive raised beak, all found on the first concept.
+At its inception, the Italian firm labelled this machine as a 'Classic Enduro' - mixing off-road capabilities with a classically-inspired Moto Guzzi design.
+Still sporting that initial striking paint job heading into production, the finished bike also retains a bulbous rally raid fuel tank, twin headlights and distinctive raised beak, all found on the first concept.

 See this bike debut in the UK at Motorcycle Live from 17-25 November at The NEC.